bennettoxford/os-schools-data/README.md

 A student's performance in an assessment is derived from their baseline score, modified by school-, class-, and teacher-level effects as well as their PP status and their attendance.

 Find the CSV files in the synthetic-data/ directory.

+## `generate_report.py`

+This script generates a report about either the synthetic data (from `generate_synthetic_data.py`) or the real data (from the SQL scripts).

+Find reports for the synthetic and the real data in the reports/ directory.